 By collaborating closely with local and international researchers, Medicines Development for Global Health aims to show community response to moxidectin to inform policy updates and future deployment of this new medicine against onchocerciasis.

-Interaction with the respective National Drug Regulatory Agency to identify the authorization pathways for moxidectin use in the pilot project.
+Interaction with the respective National Drug Regulatory Agency to identify the authorisation pathways for moxidectin use in the pilot project.

 Social research to assess effectiveness of moxidectin introduction.